VirusTotal/yara/docs/modules/pe.rst

 .. c:type:: is_signed

-    True if any of the PE signatures is valid.
+    True if any of the PE signatures is verified.
+Verified here means, that the signature is formally correct: digests match, signer public key correctly verifies the encrypted digest, etc. But this doesn't mean that the signer (and thus the signature) can be trusted as there are no trust anchors involved in the verification.

 .. c:type:: signatures